 For your first announcement why not invite your students to say hello.
-Students can comment, from the Stream, to any announcement or assignment unless you turn off that capability.
+Students can comment, from the Stream, to any announcement unless you turn off that capability.
 Google Classroom is new to the students also, expect that they will be trying out the system along with you.
 Let them get their silliness out by posting “hi!!!!!!!!!!!!.”

 Your next announcement can be a friendly reminder of what types of comments are helpful to everyone in the class and when comments should be made or not made.

 Under the banner image in your Google Classroom class are 3 tabs: Stream, Classwork, and People.
 On the “People” tab you can invite students by entering their email address.
 However, I recommend you instead have students add themselves.
 Click on the settings cog at the top right of Google Classroom to find the class code.
 Click on the tiny triangle next to the code to reset the code until you like it and to display the code.
 Students simply go to http://classroom.google.com and click the plus icon at the top right to enter the class code.

 Head over to the Classwork tab.
 This is where assignments happen.

 I highly recommend you number all of your Google Classroom assignments.
 Start EACH assignment with a number such as #001, #002, etc… This makes is really easy to refer students to the correct spot in Google Classroom.
 This is also helpful when you use Control F to find assignments.
 Search for the assignment number and jump right to it.
 Consider carefully how you title the assignment.
 Google Classroom creates a folder in Google Drive for each assignment.
 The folder title matches the assignment header.
 Only the first approximately only the first 40 characters are visible on the assignment stripe on the Classwork page.